belyaev-andrey/profiles-poc/README.md

 4. Log out and log in again, but select a profile this time.
 5. In the `Application -> Funding Applications` screen, press `Profile` button.
 You should see a notification with roles list for the selected profile.

-To make the application work properly, we need to update `com.haulmont.cuba.security.app.role.RolesHelper` and `com.haulmont.cuba.security.sys.UserSessionManager` classes that define set of roles for the current user session.
+To apply profile roles, we need to update `com.haulmont.cuba.security.app.role.RolesHelper` and `com.haulmont.cuba.security.sys.UserSessionManager` classes that define set of roles for the current user session.
+But this can be done later.